Yangtze River By The Hudson Bay

 November 4, 2015

 There isn't much to say at this moment.
-But perhaps I should write a few lines, and it's a start.
-Emily Dickinson, my favorite poet of all time, once wrote, "Tell all the truth but tell it slant – Success in Circuit lies….
+But perhaps I should write a few lines—it's a start.
+Emily Dickinson, my favorite poet of all time, once wrote, "Tell all the Truth but tell it slant – Success in Circuit lies….
 The Truth must dazzle gradually."
 That has been the mojo for my entire life, even before I met Miss Dickinson.

-My grandmother, a matriarch of a sort, told me when I was three that I should never hold onto anything–anyone–or any place, let alone holding onto them endearingly because you never know when it would end.
+My paternal grandmother, a matriarch of a sort, told me when I was three that I should never hold onto anything–anyone–or any place, let alone holding onto them endearingly, because you never know when it would end.
 And they all end eventually (你哭什么, 再则么亲热, 人都是会走的; 再则么有时间, 要走的那一天总是回到的).
-Consequently, I have been wandering around the world and dragging that bag of bricks endearingly along with many others for much of the past half of the century, while living and working mostly in an Angelo Saxon world with an obvious Asian lineage.
-I grappled and struggled between whether that was an invaluable lesson of life she had wisely bequeathed unto me, or she had spoken The Truth or both.
+Consequently, I have been wandering around the world, dragging that bag of bricks endearingly along with many others for much of the past half-century, while living and working mostly in an Anglo-Saxon world with an obvious Asian lineage.
+I grappled with whether that was an invaluable life lesson she had wisely bequeathed unto me, whether she had spoken The Truth, or both.

 It was life-altering, nevertheless.